 For over a decade, Wagner Law Office, P.C., has been helping clients in Durango and throughout Colorado overcome their financial challenges, including successfully guiding them through the bankruptcy process and providing homeowners with foreclosure defense services.
 For more information about bankruptcy in Colorado, check out our bankruptcy FAQ page.
 To learn more about Wagner Law Office, P.C. and how we treat our clients, read our reviews.

 To schedule a free initial consultation with an experienced Durango, CO bankruptcy lawyer, give us a call at (303) 536-5124 or reach out to us online.
 Phone consultations and early morning and late evening appointments available.
-We offer payment plans as well as $0 down bankruptcy.
+We also offer payment plans.